J. C. Leyendecker: Before 1902: Chicago and Paris

 During the 1890s, Leyendecker was active in Chicago's arts community.
 He exhibited with and attended social events by the Palette and Chisel Club, the Art Students League, and the Chicago Society of Artists.
 In December 1895, some of his posters were exhibited at the Siegel, Cooper & Company department store in Chicago.
 In January 1898 his posters for covers of The Inland Printer were exhibited at the Kimball Cafetier (Chicago).

-During his 1895–97 time studying in Paris, J. C. Leyendecker's work won four awards at the Académie Julian and one of his paintings titled "Portrait of My Brother" was exhibited in the Paris salon in 1897.
+During his 1895–97 time studying in Paris, J. C. Leyendecker's work won four awards at the Académie Julian and one of his paintings titled "Portrait of My Brother" was exhibited in the Paris Salon in 1897.
 One of his posters for Hart, Schaffner & Marx titled "The Horse Show" was exhibited as part of the award-winning display of American manufacturers' posters at the Exposition Universelle (1900) in Paris.

+Leyendecker's first cover illustration for The Saturday Evening Post was published in its May 20, 1899 issue, launching a forty-four-year association with the magazine.
+Eventually, his work would appear on 322 covers of the magazine, introducing many iconic visual images and traditions including the New Year's Baby, the pudgy red-garbed rendition of Santa Claus, flowers for Mother's Day, and firecrackers on the 4th of July.